|

 - Another view is that the Blue Moon represents a time of heightened

-Grand Mother Goddess or the Crone Goddess.
+Goddess or the Crone Goddess.
+It can also be viewed as a link

 -